bdjang/data-email-templates/README.md

 ## Extending Interactivity to Outlook.com

-To create this interactivity effect in Outlook.com, add a class to the `<tr>` and target the individual `<td>` through that class.
-Note: Using `class:hover` or `id:hover` does not work to create this effect in this email client.
+To create this interactive effect in Outlook.com, add a class to the `<tr>` and target the individual `<td>` cell through that class.
+Using `class:hover` or `id:hover` does not work with this effect in Outlook.com.

 ```css
 .outlookRow1 td:hover {